-Every travel guide and road trip itinerary knows to take you through Big Spring INternational Park after you arrive in Huntsville, AL. On a hot summer day it’s the perfect spot to meet up with friends.
+Every travel guide and road trip itinerary knows to take you through Big Spring Park after you arrive in Huntsville, AL. On a hot summer day it’s the perfect spot to meet up with friends.

-Personally, I like to cut through it to see the cherry blossoms in bloom as I grab a morning coffee.
+Personally, I like to cut through to see the cherry blossoms in bloom as I grab a morning coffee.

 U.S. ROCKET AND SPACE CENTER